rickellis/Shell-Scripts/README.md

 <img src="https://i.imgur.com/pNjQHUm.jpg" />

 # colors.sh
-A set of color variables that allow text in shell scripts to be colored.
+A set of color variables that allow text in shell scripts to be colored, as well as a "heading" function that generates centered text with a colored background that spans x number of characters.

 # mufire.sh
 Multi-file Rename.
 Allows all the files in a directory to be renamed identically along with an incrementing counter.
 I wrote the to batch rename images, but it works with any file type.